lanto897/Eucalyptus-Mortality/Readme.md

 # Analysis of Factors Influencing Eucalyptus Species Replacement

-This repository contains the R scripts and data for an analysis investigating the environmental and topographical factors that influence the replacement (mortality) of four Eucalyptus species.
+This repository contains the R scripts and data for an analysis investigating the spatial and climatic factors that influence the replacement (mortality) of four Eucalyptus species.
 The analysis uses Negative Binomial Generalized Linear Models (GLMs) to understand how site characteristics relate to tree replacement counts.

 ## Table of Contents
 - [Project Overview](#project-overview)